Colleges & Universities

 Economic Impact

-Since its first classes were held on campus in 1957, the University of Nevada, Las Vegas (UNLV) has transformed from a small branch campus into a thriving research university, becoming an indispensable resource in one of the country’s most enterprising cities.
-As a comprehensive research university, UNLV offers more than 220 undergraduate, masters, and doctoral degree programs.
-These include internationally and nationally recognized programs in hotel administration, engineering, business, creative writing, conflict resolution, legal writing, and nursing.
-UNLV has professional degrees in law, architecture, and dental medicine, as well as outstanding programs in the fine and liberal arts, sciences, and education.
+Since its first classes were held in 1957, the University of Nevada, Las Vegas (UNLV) has transformed from a small branch campus into a thriving urban public research university and an indispensable resource for one of the country’s fastest-growing and most enterprising cities.

 UNIVERSITY OF NEVADA, LAS VEGAS